Sexual Assault in North Carolina: More Common Than You Think

 North Carolina Statutes of Limitations for Rape and Sexual Assault

 In North Carolina, there is no criminal statute of limitations for rape or sexual assault, meaning that criminal charges may be filed no matter how much time has passed since the alleged incident.
 This applies to work place, clergy, Boy Scout sexual assault as well as all other forms.

 However, civil lawsuits for sexual assault are subject to North Carolina’s standard civil Statute of Limitations, meaning that a civil lawsuit alleging adult sexual assault must be filed within 3 years of the event.
 In cases of child sexual assault, a civil lawsuit must be filed within 3 years of the victim’s 18th birthday.

 Justice for North Carolina Sexual Assault Victims

-Riddle & Brantley has been representing North Carolina victims of sexual assault for decades, and our attorneys have nearly 200 years of combined experience practicing civil law.
+Riddle & Brantley has been representing North Carolina victims of sexual assault for decades, and our attorneys have more than 200 years of combined experience practicing civil law.